Guessing Cost: Bounds and Applications to Data Repair in Distributed Storage: Introduction

 \section{Introduction}

-\IEEEPARstart{T}{he} typical online guessing framework involves finding the value of a realization of a random variable $X$ from a finite or countably infinite set $\mathcal{X}$ by asking a series of questions ``Is $X$ equal to $x \in \mathcal{X}$?'' until the answer becomes “Yes”.
-What makes this simple framework \textit{online} is that each answer has an effect on the following questions and associated answers unlike \textit{offline} guessing frameworks in which the number of questions are typically fixed beforehand and all of these questions are required to be responded before the decision about the guess is finalized.
+\IEEEPARstart{T}{he} typical guessing framework involves finding the value of a realization of a random variable $X$ from a finite or countably infinite set $\mathcal{X}$ by asking a series of questions ``Is $X$ equal to $x \in \mathcal{X}$?'' until the answer becomes “Yes”. {What makes guessing framework challenging} is that each answer typically {affects} the following questions and associated answers {in which} the number of questions {is not necessarily} fixed {a priori, whereas} the questions {are determined based on a fixed strategy} before the decision about the guess is finalized.